Seagate/halon/distributed-process-scheduler/README.md

 is executed in all cases, but we keep it because we expect synchronization using `MVar`s to be faster when not using the scheduler.

+Another limitation involves NodeIds.
+NodeIds are sorted lexicographically by the scheduler.
+A consistent order of the nodes used in tests is important to reproduce the test with the same seed regardless of the state of the transport.
+The order of node identifiers must be uniquely determined by the order in which nodes start interacting with the scheduler.

+Unfortunately, the lexicographic order of node identifiers can violate this constraint, as transports do not necessarily create node ids in lexicographic order.
+One workaround is to make sure the transport is always in the same state when `withScheduler` is evaluated (e.g. the transport was just created).
+Another workaround is to make sure that for the range of node identifiers that the test uses, the node identifiers always end up sorted in the same way (e.g. if the idenfier is just an integer, then all identifiers use the same amount of digits an the transport produces them in sequence).

 ## Finding a bug